mat3e/downloads-service/core/README.md

 * `exceptionhandling` - another technical component, for making user-facing errors more readable.

-Potentially, there should be another business component (like `assignment`) for storing `Account` subscription information and translating it into events, consumed as `Account` configuration changes by `limiting`.
+Potentially, there should be another business component (like `assignment`) for storing `Account` subscription information and translating it into events, consumed by `limiting` as `Account` configuration changes.

 ## Testing